 It’s best to avoid chewing food on that side of your mouth while your gums are healing.
 You also shouldn’t drink through a straw as the suction could pull a blood clot loose.

-Once your gums have completely healed Dr. Ryan H. Wilson can help you understand your dental restoration options.
+Once your gums have completely healed Dr. Denver Palmer can help you understand your dental restoration options.
 This often calls for installing a dental implant and dental crown into the remaining void or fitting you for a standard dental bridge.

 If you live in the Farmington, New Mexico, area and you are suffering from a toothache or severely decayed tooth, you should not delay in calling (505) 327.0044 to have it diagnosed and treated at Cedar Pointe Family Dentistry today!